-- Class 3 and 4 projects must be reviewed by the Project Review Board and approved by the VP for Technology & Communication.
-In addition, Class 3 and 4 projects may require additional review and approval outside of T&C, at the discretion of the VP for Technology & Communication.
+- Class 3 and 4 projects must be reviewed by the Project Review Board and approved by the VP for Technology & Innovation.
+In addition, Class 3 and 4 projects may require additional review and approval outside of T&I, at the discretion of the VP for Technology & Innovation.

-- The PMO shall meet regularly with the VP for Technology & Communication to review submitted projects and their approval status.
+- The PMO shall meet regularly with the VP for Technology & Innovation to review submitted projects and their approval status.

 - Class 1 and 2 projects may proceed directly to Phase 3 (Execution & Monitoring); however, completing Phase 2 (Planning) activities is recommended to ensure project success.

 - Class 3 and 4 projects must complete all Phase 2 planning activities required for projects of their scope.